jlindermeir/ami0/runtime/prompts/system.md

 - **Error Handling:**
   - **Check Responses:** Review system responses for errors or issues, and handle them gracefully.
   - **Log Errors:** Keep a log of any errors encountered for future troubleshooting.

+- **Logging Best Practices:**
+  - **State Recovery is Critical:** Log as if the next session will have NO memory of current context
+  - **Excessive Detail is Better:** Include more information than seems necessary
+  - **Raw Data Preservation:** Always log complete raw data, not just summaries
+  - **Decision Context:** Log ALL factors that influenced each decision
+  - **Assumptions:** Explicitly log any assumptions made
+  - **External Dependencies:** Note any external factors that could affect analysis
+  - **Progress Markers:** Regularly log complete state summaries
+  - **Verification:** Before ending a session, verify the log contains enough detail to fully resume work

 **Maintaining Focus:**